UKCloud/documentation/articles/vmware/vmw-ref-vcloud-connector.md

 # VMware vCloud Connector

 > [!IMPORTANT]
-> VMware vCloud Connector is no longer supported by VMware.
+> VMware vCloud Connector is now end-of-life and is no longer supported.
 >
 > UKCloud offers Disaster Recovery as a Service (DRaaS), powered by Zerto, to support active migration across environments.
 See the [*Disaster Recovery as a Service Service Definition*](../draas/draas-sd.md) for more information.